 Wagner’s reworking of the aria did not catch on.
 In any case, the main character in both story and opera is Lord Ruthven, the vampire, a baritone role.
 Imagine my surprise when, last night while cruising YouTube, I found this gem: Ruthven’s aria "Ha!
 Noch einen ganzen Tag" ("Still a whole day"), sung by the operatic love of my life, Thomas Hampson.

 I’m not sure exactly when this recording would have been made; at a guess, perhaps the very late 1980s or early 1990s.
 Hampson is in excellent voice, but—dare I confess—I got the giggles listening to him declaim, "Blut!
 Ich muss blut!" ("Blood!
 I must have blood!")
+As to whether I would allow him any of mine?

 There's a sweet old hillbilly custom that my mom and aunt still follow: the "ruling days."
 The old people in the mountains and knobs would make note of weather conditions on the twelve days beginning on Christmas Day, as they believed these would correspond to weather conditions in the coming twelve months.
 Christmas Day "rules" January, yesterday "rules" February, and so forth.
 The ruling days end on January 6th, to which the old people often still refer as Old Christmas--in the Roman Catholic tradition, the Feast of the Epiphany, the date on which the Magi are said to have visited the Christ Child and given him gifts of gold, frankincense and myrrh.